Wells-next-the-Sea Lifeboat Station: 1800s: earliest rescue services

 Early sea rescues in Wells were performed by private citizens who often attempted to use their rescue efforts to claim salvage rights to the rescued vessel for their own profit.
-The first organised rescue service at Wells was run by the Norfolk Shipwreck Association (NSA) and began in 1830 when an existing unnamed lifeboat that had been at Cromer was sent to Wells.
+The first organised rescue service at Wells was run by the Norfolk Shipwreck Association (NSA) and began in 1830, when an existing unnamed lifeboat was sent to Wells from Cromer Lifeboat Station.
+Wells (NSA) lifeboat station was in operation until 1851.

+With dwindling finances, and lifeboats in a declining state of repair, a meeting of the NSA on 21 November 1857 decided that the existing operations be transferred to the management of the RNLI, which was formally agreed at a meeting of the RNLI committee of management on Thursday 3 December 1857.